shubhamkumar785/java-lambda-expressions/README.md

 # 💻 Lambda Expressions in Java

-This repository demonstrates the **concept of Lambda Expressions** in Java — a feature introduced in **Java 8** that enables functional programming by allowing you to write cleaner, more concise code.
+This repository demonstrates the **concept of Lambda Expressions** in Java, a feature introduced in **Java 8** that enables functional programming by allowing you to write cleaner, more concise code.

 ---